The most efficient route to unlimited design variety

 - First and second surface decoration

-Unlimited design options with KURZ standard foils for interior and exterior use
+Unlimited design options with KURZ standard transfer products for interior and exterior use

 - Brushed and metallic effect